 I will admit that I spend WAY too long planning my lessons and deciding WHAT I will do and WHEN I will do it.
 If you have any tips on that – send them my way.

-This post will help you stay organized AFTER you’ve planned your lessons.
+This post will help you keep your lesson plans organized AFTER you’ve planned the lessons.

 First, you have to get yourself organized.
 This will require 10 Hanging Files – 5 of one color, and 5 of another.
 This will be enough for 2 weeks, Monday through Friday.
 You will also need file folders to go inside the hanging files (I like my file folders to match my hanging files, so I know right where it goes if it gets out of order!)
 And lots of labels and tabs.